Holy shit! This is Veerappan Part II.

 Immediately my mind shouted.
 For those who don’t know who this gentleman is, here is a brief.
 Veerappan commonly known as sandalwood smuggler was an Indian bandit who was active for years in scrub and forest lands covering about 6,000 km² in south India.

 I met him while we were hosted by this tribal village in Gujarat.
 This is a remote hamlet in India that is not even on the map.
 There are around 3,000-4,000 tribal people staying in this village and one of them is Ramjibhai Dungargarasia.

-He is one the men of the hamlet who goes to work and is the bread winner of the family.
+He is one of the men of the hamlet who goes to work and is the breadwinner of the family.
 I couldn’t understand a word of his language and he also didn’t understand a word of my language and plus he didn’t care a shit.
 But, we had a small conversation with the help of our friend who is their taking care the hamlet.

-First, I thought that he might be a fiery man with lots of anger and hell fire inside but to my surprise, he turned out to be totally opposite.
-He was a clam and soft-spoken man.
+First, I thought that he might be a fiery man with lots of anger and hellfire inside but to my surprise, he turned out to be totally opposite.
+He was a calm and soft-spoken man.
 He was on his way to work when we met him.
 He has hurt his leg while cutting a tree for fire.
 I became sad and asked him whether he wishes to be in the city and lead a different life.
 His answer shocked me.

 I would rather kill a tiger than stay in the city.

 His answer made me speechless.
 I very well understood where he was coming from; although, we the city folks are not that bad for sure.
 He loved his forest too much and wants to lead a simple life with basic facilities like light and a hospital.
 That’s all he wants!
 I couldn’t so much but I, along with few friends have now adopted this hamlet for solar electrification.